CivAIgentics/Jett/JACKY_3_COMPLETE.md

-re# 🎉 Jacky 3.0 - Implementation Complete!
+re# 🎉 Jett - Implementation Complete!

 ## ✅ Migration Successfully Completed

-Jacky has been fully upgraded from version 2.0 (dual-platform) to version 3.0 (ANAM-only).
+Jett has been fully upgraded from version 2.0 (dual-platform) to version 3.0 (ANAM-only).

 ---